Best Pubs in Cardiff

 6. Old Arcade

-The Old Arcade is one of Cardiff’s best sports pubs by far.
+The Old Arcade is one of best sports pubs by far and popular with Cardiff stag weekends.
 A traditional pub belonging to the Brains company (brewers of Wales’ preferred pint!), this vibrant drinking spot is a popular destination for local sports enthusiasts and visitors alike.
 With a fantastic menu serving only the best pub grub comfort food and a range of beers and ales to take your fancy, you and your group can easily spend an entire night in this awesome city centre pub!

 14 Church St | Website